 “Let’s do this.
 The minute we hang up/end this call, I will e-mail you a link where you can sign up for this.
 Once you’ve signed up, I will get you on my calendar for next week.
 Then we’ll establish our weekly meeting times.
 Okay?”

 Now you let the client/prospect respond.
 Hopefully, they will say, “Yeah, great!”
 If they have questions, that is a good thing.
 It means they are listening and are interested, but they just need to be clear on what you are offering and what they are paying for.
 Get them clear.
 And then after each of their questions, repeat the close with something like this:

 “Should I send you the link, or did you have more questions?”

 What did you just do?

-For starters, you didn’t turn off your client, by saying, “NO!”
+For starters, you didn’t turn off your client by saying”NO!”

 Next, you offered them a solution.

-So let the power-hungry consultants drop their hammers and establish control and their position of power.
+So let the power-hungry professionals drop their hammers and establish control and their position of power.
 I’d rather quadruple my revenue while building relationships with clients who will then want to be clients for life!
 Not only that, they will rave about me to their friends and colleagues.